 The Company includes in this category investments made in funds.
 IFRS 9 requires all equity instruments to be carried at FVPL, unless an entity chooses on initial recognition, to present fair value changes in other comprehensive income.
-Investments in equity instruments whose fair value cannot be reliably measured are measured at cost less impairment loss.
+Measuring investments at cost should only be applied when it is considered to be the best estimation of fair value.